-The School's total net position increased \$1,073,584 during the 2014 fiscal year.
+The School's total net position increased \$734,890 during the School's first year of operations.
 The increase in the School's net position indicates that the School had more incoming revenues than outgoing expenses during the year.

-Total revenues generated from government grants, governmental funds, foundation grants and donations were \$5,297,931 during the 2014 fiscal year, which is \$372,773, or 7.6% increase over 2013.
-Contributions from individuals and organizations of \$1,276,641 were higher than 2013 due primarily to continued support from existing individual and corporate donors and the identification of new individual donors.
-In addition, District funding increased 10.9% versus 2013.
-The main driver of this increase is increased enrollment and district funding per student.
-Finally, Federal funding remained strong because of funding from Race to the Top and other grants.
+Total revenues generated from government grants, governmental funds, foundation grants and donations were \$1,913,116 during the 2014 fiscal year.
+Contributions from individuals and organizations of \$592,554 resulted from strong continued support from existing individual and corporate donors and the identification of new individual donors for the KIPP Nashville network of schools.